How to Measure for a Flexible Bracelet

-Measure your wrist (snugly but not tightly) just below the wrist bone using a flexible tape measure (the kind used by seamstresses).
-If you do not have a flexible tape measure, use a strip of paper or a string.
-Mark the point where either overlaps.
-Measure your marked strip of paper to determine your wrist size.
+Measure wrist (snugly but not tightly) just below the wrist bone, using a flexible tape measure (the kind used by seamstresses).
+If you don’t have a flexible tape measure, use a strip of paper or a string.
+Once wrapped around the wrist, mark the point where they overlap.
+Measure marked strip of paper to determine your wrist size.

 1” to your wrist size for a ‘comfort’ fit

 1 ½” for a more ‘relaxed’ fit

 It may be helpful to measure a favorite bracelet to establish what you already find comfortable.